Capt. Daley holds a US Merchant Mariners License

 Steam & MOTOR Ships

-serving as Phillips Petroleum's
+derrick crane ship, as a Phillips Petroleum's

 company engineer supervising the construction of

 the Eldfisk 2/7 B complex.
 During one storm, he